How AT&T NetBond was created

-Cloud services offer alluring promises of flexibility, agility, speed and cost savings for businesses; however, security concerns still loom over mission-critical data traveling overa public network, hindering cloud adoption.
-Addressing this concern, we created AT&T NetBond, a service that taps software-defined networking technologies to help enable businesses to bring the cloud within their VPN network – avoiding exposure to the public Internet and helping to mitigate security and performance risks.
+Business cloud services offer alluring promises of flexibility, agility, speed and cost savings for businesses; however, security concerns still loom over mission-critical data traveling overa public network, hindering cloud adoption.
+Addressing this concern, we created cloud networking, a service that taps software-defined networking technologies to help enable businesses to bring the cloud within their Business VPN network – avoiding exposure to the public Internet and helping to mitigate security and performance risks.
 To bring this to life, AT&T created an ecosystem of cloud service providers, and just today we announced that Salesforce is joining that lineup.

-While the innovation behind AT&T NetBond is helping to enable business to reap the benefits cloud services offer, there’s a deeper innovation story to be told.
-It shows the promise of our vision for a User Defined Network Cloud and the role software-defined networking (SDN) will play in rapidly deploying more innovative services like AT&T NetBond in the future.
+While the innovation behind cloud networking is helping to enable business to reap the benefits cloud services offer, there’s a deeper innovation story to be told.
+It shows the promise of our vision for a User Defined Network Cloud and the role cloud networking will play in rapidly deploying more innovative services like AT&T NetBond in the future.

 The technologies at the heart of AT&T NetBond were invented within AT&T Labs.
 With the burgeoning opportunity to provide access to cloud-based resources, Labs researchers invented and implemented patented technologies that were built on cutting-edge networking research.